dice-group/GATES/README.md

 # GATES
 ## Graph Attention Networks for Entity Summarization

-The  entity  summarization  task  has  recently  gained  signifi-cant  attention  to  provide  concise  information  about  various  facts  con-tained  in  large  knowledge  graphs.
-Presently,  the  best  performing  ap-proaches rely on a supervised learning model using neural network meth-ods with sequence to sequence learning.
-In contrast with existing meth-ods, we introduce GATES as a new approach for entity summarizationtask using deep learning for graphs.
-It combines leveraging graph struc-ture and textual semantics to encode triples and advantages deep learn-ing on graphs to generate a score for each candidate triple.
-We evalu-ated GATES on the ESBM benchmark, which comprises DBpedia andLinkedMDB datasets.
-Our results show that GATES outperforms state-of-the-art approaches on all datasets, in which F1 scores for the top-5 andtop-10 of DBpedia are 0.462 and 0,615, respectively.
-Also, F1 scores forthe top-5 and top-10 of LinkedMDB are 0.495 and 0.514, consecutively.
+The  entity  summarization  task  has  recently  gained  significant  attention  to  provide  concise  information  about  various  facts  con-tained  in  large  knowledge  graphs.
+Presently,  the  best  performing  approaches rely on a supervised learning model using neural network methods with sequence to sequence learning.
+In contrast with existing methods, we introduce GATES as a new approach for entity summarization task using deep learning for graphs.
+It combines leveraging graph structure and textual semantics to encode triples and advantages deep learn-ing on graphs to generate a score for each candidate triple.
+We evaluated GATES on the ESBM benchmark, which comprises DBpedia and LinkedMDB datasets.
+Our results show that GATES outperforms state-of-the-art approaches on all datasets, in which F1 scores for the top-5 and top-10 of DBpedia are 0.462 and 0,615, respectively.
+Also, F1 scores for the top-5 and top-10 of LinkedMDB are 0.495 and 0.514, consecutively.

 ## Dataset